List of M*A*S*H characters: Ho-Jon

 Ho-Jon was portrayed by Kim Atwood in the film, and Patrick Adiarte in the series.
 In the original novel, Ho-Jon is described as a 17-year-old Korean, tall, thin, bright, Christian, and living in Seoul.
 He was drafted into the South Korean army, subsequently, wounded and sent back to the 4077th for treatment.
-After rehabilitation, he resumes his position as "Swampboy."
+After rehabilitation, he resumes his position as "Swampboy".
 The Swampmen, who are very fond of Ho-Jon, arrange to have him sent to Hawkeye's old college in the US.
 To raise funds, Trapper grows a beard, poses as Jesus Christ (complete with a cross mounted on a jeep or hanging from a helicopter), and autographs thousands of photos which the Swampmen sell for a dollar apiece.
 In M*A*S*H Goes to Maine, Ho-Jon is briefly seen again, having pursued a successful career in university administration.
 In M*A*S*H Mania, he is shown to have become the director of admissions at Androscoggin College (Hawkeye's alma mater).

 In the film, Ho-Jon is drafted, and Hawkeye drives him to the induction center.
 The Korean doctor who examines Ho-Jon discovers that Hawkeye has given him drugs to induce hypertension and tachycardia (so that he will fail the induction physical).
 Ho-Jon is last seen in the film being led away by South Korean soldiers while the doctor tells Hawkeye that he has seen through the trick.

 In the screenplay, Ho-Jon is wounded and sent to the 4077th; however, his surgery is unsuccessful, and he dies.
 The completed film omits this storyline, although a scene showing Ho-Jon in the operating room remains with overdubbed dialogue (Houlihan: "That man's a prisoner of war, Doctor."
 Trapper: "So are you, Sweetheart, but you don't know it.") and a scene showing a jeep driving off with the deceased Ho-Jon, causing a brief pause in the poker game.

 In the pilot episode, Ho-Jon is accepted at Hawkeye's old college, just as in the novel.
 In the TV version, the doctors raise funds for him by raffling off a weekend pass to Tokyo with Nurse Dish.

 In the episode "I Hate a Mystery", Ho-Jon steals many valuable items and Hawkeye's poker winnings to bribe the border guards to bring his family down from the North.
 This contrasts with an incident in the pilot where he receives his college acceptance letter and leaves to tell his parents, who presumably live nearby.

-In Episode 17 of Season 5 (Ping Pong) Hawkeye refers to the “house boy” of The Swamp being drafted two years prior.